wp-plugins/bb-edition-control/README.txt

     // Returns the latest edition object, or a specific field. bbec_latest_edition( $field = null )

+= Actions =

+	'bbec_edition_created' when a new edition is created

+	'bbec_edition_updated' when a edition is updated. accepts the edition ID as argument

+	'bbec_options_updated' when options are updated. accepts the POST data as argument

+	'bbec_edition_deleted' when a edition is removed. accepts the edition ID as argument

 = Languages =
 - English (default)